exakat/php-dictionary/dictionary/__callstatic.ini.rst

 ``__callStatic()`` is a magic method: it is called when a static method cannot be accessed, either because it doesn't exist, or because its visibility prevents it.

-That way, it is possible to create dynamically static (sic) methods, without hardcoding them.
+That way, it is possible to create dynamically static methods, without hardcoding them.

 The ``__callStatic()`` method receives the name of the target-method, and a list of argument.